stefanspringer1/SwiftHelloPython/README.md

 ## Referencing the Python library

-You set the environment variable `PYTHON_LIBRARY` to reference the according Python library file, on Linux 5his could be:
+You set the environment variable `PYTHON_LIBRARY` to reference the according Python library file, on Linux e.g.:

 ```bash
 export PYTHON_LIBRARY=/usr/lib/python3.6/config-3.6m-x86_64-linux-gnu/libpython3.6.so